nkratzke/JEdUnit/readme.md

 ### Writing an assignment

 Let us assume a small assignment example.
-Students have to develop a method to count all occurences of a given char _c_ in a String _s_ (non case sensitive).
+Students have to develop a method to count all occurences of a given char _c_ in a (possible null) String _s_ (non case sensitive).
 This method should be called like this:

 ```Java
 System.out.println(countChars('o', "Hello World")); // => 2